kingzamzon/docs/docs/sdk/access-control/quick-start.md

 Keep in mind that in the server-side implementation, the client class is named LitNodeClientNodeJs.
 :::

-`client.connect()` returns a promise that resolves when you are connected to the Lit network.
+`app.locals.litNodeClient.connect()` returns a promise that resolves when you are connected to the Lit network.

 ```jsx
 app.locals.litNodeClient = new LitJsSdk.LitNodeClientNodeJs({